luckinet/loca/README.md

 ## The pipeline

-After downloading the initial files, everything else is bootstrapped from here.
+After downloading the initial files and modules, everything else is - mostly automatically - bootstrapped from here.
 Specific downloads and routines for processing the files are to be found in each respective module.
 The `00_main.R` file coordinates all tasks in the pipeline of a module, meta data and documentation can be accessed in the header here.

 ### design principles

+#### Interoperability

 The data one module produces need to be compatible with the downstream modules that make use of the data.
 To ensure this, each module comes with a script that contains tests that check all the upstream data for compatibility.
 After inserting a new module, this can be tested with the function `.check_compatibility()` (*TODO: still need to write that*).

+#### Meta data

+Meta data are recorded directly in the location, typically in the header, of the script where the data are used.
+This header consists of two sections, the first concerns itself with "our" meta data, e.g., information about the script such as `title`,  `license`,  `authors` and `version`, and others.
+The second section is module specific and thus contains different information for each module, which are described in the respective module-specific `README.md`.